codex-iter/join-us/README.md

 * Step 4: Once you have succesfully completed the minor project, you are now a member of our community.
 You can then check out our major projects and start working on them.

 * Step 5: You can help to promote about the community among your friends and help out the newbies in the chatroom.
-	You can also add your ideas regarding new major and minor projects which, can be added to [official project list](https://github.com/codex-iter/Official-Project-List).
+	You can also add your ideas regarding new major and minor projects which, can be added to [Project list](https://github.com/codex-iter/project-ideas).
 	You can then work on your projects with other members.